 Governors Island Corporation, doing business as The Trust for Governors Island (The Trust), is a not-for-profit corporation and instrumentality of the City of New York.
-The Trust holds title to 150 acres of the 172-acre island (the Island) located in New York Harbor; the remaining 22 acres is owned by the National Park Service and is a National Monument (see Figure 1).
+The Trust holds title to 150 acres of the 172-acre island (the Island) located in New York Harbor; the remaining 22 acres are is owned by the National Park Service and are is a National Monument (see Figure 1).

 The Island comprises a north section and a south section (see Figure 2).
-The north section of the Island (referred to here as the North Island) is the area north of the former Division Road, which includes, and is co-terminus with, the Governors Island Historic District.
+The north section of the Island (referred to here as the North Island) is the area north of the former Division Road, which includes, and is co-terminous with, the Governors Island Historic District.
 The south section of the Island (referred to here as the South Island) is the area south of the former Division Road, which includes an area created by excavation materials from the Lexington Avenue subway construction and more modern buildings.
 The entire island is zoned R3-2.

-Access to the Island is provided by ferries that are operated by The Trust from slips at the Battery Maritime Building (BMB) in Lower Manhattan, which is the major access point for ferries traveling to the Island.
-Additional ferry service from Pier 6 in Brooklyn and Pier 11 in Manhattan is provided by The Trust and the East River Ferry, respectively, when the Island is open to the public.
+Access to the Island is provided by ferries that are contracted operated by The Trust from slips at the Battery Maritime Building (BMB) in Lower Manhattan, which is the major access point for ferries traveling to the Island.
+Additional ferry service from Pier 6 in Brooklyn and Pier 11 in Manhattan is provided by ferries contracted by The Trust and by the East River Ferry, respectively, when the Island is open to the public.

 Governors Island is currently occupied by several active uses, including the Urban Assembly New York Harbor School, a New York City public high school, which began operation in June 2010.
-Other uses include artists' studios, administrative offices, and a temporary entertainment facility.
-From May to September, the Island is open to the public on weekends and holiday Mondays and hosts various arts, cultural, and recreational programs, including food festivals, concerts, and performances.
+Other uses include artists' studios, administrative offices, and a temporary open air entertainment facility.
+From the end of May to the end of September, the Island is open to the public on weekends and holiday Mondays and hosts various arts, cultural, and recreational programs, including food festivals, concerts, and performances.
 Visitors to the Island can rent bicycles and can also make use of a variety of open spaces and lawns.

 Redevelopment of the Island was previously analyzed in the Final Generic Environmental Impact Statement for the Phased Redevelopment of Governors Island issued by the Office of the Deputy Mayor for Economic Development (ODMED) in December 2011 (the 2011 FGEIS).
-The 2011 FGEIS analyzed potential future development of the Island as follows: Phase 1 (2013), which consisted of park and open space development that was funded at that time.
+The 2011 FGEIS analyzed potential future development of the Island as follows: Phase 1 (2013), which consisted of park and open space development that was funded at that time and is underway; and the.
 Construction of this park and open space development is underway.
 The 2011 FGEIS also analyzed Later Phases (through 2030), which consisted of Later Phases-Park and Public Space development and Later Phases-Island Redevelopment.
 The Later Phases-Park and Public Space development consisted of proposed open space development established in a Park and Public Space Master Plan (the Park Master Plan) developed by The Trust.
-The Later Phases-Island Redevelopment within two areas called the South Island Future Development Zones.
-The 2011 FGEIS is discussed in detail in Section C, "Prior Environmental Reviews," of this Draft Scope of Work.
+The Later Phases-Island Redevelopment consisted of two components: redevelopment of the North Island Historic Structures and development within two areas called the South Island Future Development Zones.
+The 2011 FGEIS is discussed in detail in Section C, "Prior Environmental Reviews," of this FinalDraft Scope of Work.